Bewitched (1945 film)

 Bewitched is a 1945 American film noir directed and written by Arch Oboler.
 The drama features Phyllis Thaxter and Edmund Gwenn.

 Plot

 The story is told as a flashback: It is late at night, and Dr. Bergson (Edmund Gwenn) is dictating case notes to his secretary.
 He suggests pausing but she is so intrigued by the case that she asks him to continue.

-On the night of a lovely party celebrating her engagement to Bob Arnold (Harry H. Daniels Jr.), a demure young woman named Joan Ellis (Phyllis Thaxter) at last succumbs to the voice in her head (Audrey Totter) and flees her Midwestern home to New York City, leaving behind a loving family and circle of friends who are shocked, bewildered and frightened for her.
+On the night of a lovely party celebrating her engagement to Bob Arnold (Harry H. Daniels Jr.), a demure young woman named Joan Ellis (Phyllis Thaxter) at last succumbs to the voice in her head (voiced by Audrey Totter, unbilled) and flees her Midwestern home to New York City, leaving behind a loving family and circle of friends who are shocked, bewildered and frightened for her.
 She leaves a note asking her parents (Addison Richards, Kathleen Lockhart) not to search for her.